Recreational Training

 Deep Adventure Scuba offers PADI DSAT Tec Rec classes.
 Technical diving is not for most divers, but for some, the rewards are great to visit places most divers will never see.
 It also allows divers to extend their dive duration beyond recreational no-stop limits within recreational depths of 130′.

-If you have thought about wanting to dive longer or dive deeper, this training will prepare you to dive to 165′ on air, enriched air, or trimix breathing gases.
+If you have thought about wanting to dive longer or deeper, this training will prepare you to dive to 165′ on air, enriched air, or trimix breathing gases.
 The classes will prepare you to dive with multi-gas switches up to 100% O2 for accelerated decompression.
 Full tec training requires the use of backmount doubles or sidemount configuration, however, the PADI Tec 40 meter class allows for limited deco (up to 10 minutes with up to 50% EANx) with a single high-capacity tank with most OW BCs with a 30 cu ft or larger deco tank on the side or under the BC.
-This may appeal to divers who are not sure how far they want to go with tec, but want to understand more about decompression theory and extend their dive times beyond rec time limits, but still within recreational depths of 130′.
+This may appeal to divers who are not sure how far they want to go with technical diving but want to understand decompression theory and extend their dive times beyond recreational time limits, but still within recreational depths of 130′.

 PADI DSAT TECREC Training: